JazmineMT/ContentGuide/03-grammar-and-mechanics.md

 ## Bold

 **Bold** content is more accessible when scanning our documentation.
-Use this to refer to UI elements or to draw emphasis to something.
+Use this when referring to UI elements or when drawing emphasis to something.

 <br/>